ant-design/ant-design-mobile/README.md

 # Ant Mobile

-An mobile UI design language and React-based implementation.
+A mobile UI design language and React-based implementation.